Rational points on solvable curves over $\mathbb{Q}$ via non-abelian Chabauty: Introduction

 We now state our generalization of Theorem~\ref{th:ck0}.

-\begin{thm} Let $Y$ and $X$ be smooth projective curves over $\Q$ of genus at least $2$.
+\begin{theorem} Let $Y$ and $X$ be smooth projective curves over $\Q$ of genus at least $2$.
 Suppose there is a dominant map $f_K\colon Y_K \to X_K$ for some finite Galois extension $K/\Q$, and suppose the Jacobian $J_X$ of $X$ is a CM abelian variety.
-Then $Y(\Q)$ is finite. \end{thm}
+Then $Y(\Q)$ is finite. \end{theorem}

 \begin{remark} We do not quite prove the dimension hypothesis for $Y$ itself, but rather for what one might call a ``relative Selmer variety" attached to $f_K$.
-Our method is in some sense the non-abelian analogue of a method used in a paper of Flynn and Wetherell~\cite{FW99}.
-In that paper, the authors study certain genus $5$ curves $Y/\Q$ which admit a dominant map $f$ to an elliptic curve $E$; however, the elliptic curve, whence also the map, is defined over a cubic extension $K$.
-The proof then proceeds by considering the map from $Y$ to the Weil restriction of scalars $\Res^K_\Q E$, which is an abelian $3$-fold defined over $\Q$; since the rank of $E(K)$ is the same as that of $(\Res^K_\Q E)(\Q)$, it suffices to show that $E(K)$ has rank less than $3$.
+Our method is in some sense a non-abelian analogue of a method used in a paper of Flynn and Wetherell~\cite{FW99}.
+In that paper, the authors study certain genus $5$ curves $Y/\Q$ which are \'etale covers of a genus $2$ curve $C$, and which admit a dominant map $f$ to an elliptic curve $E$; however, the elliptic curve, whence also the map, is defined over a cubic extension $K$.
+The proof then proceeds by considering the map from $Y$ to the Weil restriction of scalars $\Res^K_\Q E$, which is an abelian $3$-fold defined over $\Q$; since the rank of $E(K)$ is the same as that of $(\Res^K_\Q E)(\Q)$, it suffices to show that $E(K)$ has rank less than $3$, which yields a proof of finiteness for rational points on $Y$, and finally on $C$.

 Our argument has a similar structure, utilizing the map afforded by $f$ from $Y$ to the variety $\Res^K_\Q X$.
+In our main application, $Y$ will be a finite \'etale cover of a curve $C$, $X$ will be a fixed genus $2$ curve, and we we use the method to prove finiteness of rational points on $Y$ and finally on $C$.
 We will state the ``real version'' of our theorem, a bound on the dimension of local Selmer varieties, as Theorem~\ref{thm:dim-hyp} in \S\ref{section:kimsketch} below, once we've set up the necessary definitions. \end{remark}

+\begin{remark} The base field is restricted to $\Q$ due to technical difficulties in extending the non-abelian Chabauty method to curves over a number fields $F/\Q$.
+The method works by constructing $p$-adic Coleman functions that vanish on the set of rational points.
+However, the unipotent Albanese map is only $\Q_p$-analytic, so the method treats the curve as an $[F : \Q]$-dimensional $\Q_p$-manifold; thus, the vanishing of a single Coleman function does not suffice to prove Diophantine finiteness when $[F : \Q] > 1$.
+See \cite{Dogra-unlikely-intersections} and \cite{Hast-transcendence} for two ways to overcome this obstacle and extend the results of this paper to curves over number fields. \end{remark}